nicksagona/popphp-v1-legacy/README.md

 Some dependencies for the framework to fully function are as follows:

-* The Tar, Zlib, Zip and Bz2 extensions to manipulate archive files.
+* The Phar, Rar, Tar and Zip extensions for the archive component
+* The Bzip2, Lzf and ZLib extenstions for the compress component
 * The basic MySQL extension for basic MySQL database connections and transactions
 * The MySQLi extension to utilize MySQLi to connect to and interact with MySQL databases
 * The PostgreSQL extension for PostgreSQL database connections and transactions